CodesOfRishi/smartcd/README.md

 ## Usage

 `cd --` will present you with a list of last 20 unique paths you visited.
-You will also be able to fuzzy search and go into anyone of the directory path from the list.
+You can fuzzy search the list and select anyone to change location to that path automatically.

 ## Requirements